-If you are looking for an incredible vegan friendly Thanksgiving dish or just an epic plant based Sunday supper for your family look no further than this Savory Butternut Risotto!
+If you are looking for an incredible vegan friendly Thanksgiving dish or just an epic plant based Sunday supper for your family, look no further than this Savory Butternut Squash Risotto!

 Risotto is one of those dishes that our entire family can agree on, its rich and hearty, and hits the spot every time.
 This plant based version from Veganomicon, 10th Anniversary Edition: The Ultimate Vegan Cookbook, gets its creaminess from a decadent savory cashew cream that I intend to use on repeat in my kitchen to put a healthier spin on some of my family's favorite creamy soups and sauces.